 - President Ho Chi Minh was not only a great leader but also a great journalist.
-Learning and following his journalism style, in recent times, the team of journalists of Lang Son Newspaper and Radio and Television Station (PTTH) has stayed close to the grassroots, becoming a bridge between the people and the Party Committee and government.
+Learning and following his journalistic style, in recent times, the team of journalists of Lang Son Newspaper and Radio and Television Station (PTTH) has stayed close to the grassroots, becoming a bridge between the people and the Party Committee and government.

 100 years ago, on June 21, 1925, Uncle Ho founded Thanh Nien newspaper in Guangzhou, China, starting the flow of revolutionary journalism in Vietnam.
 His pen became a sharp weapon, accompanying the struggle for national independence, building and defending the Fatherland.
 In about 50 years of writing, Uncle Ho wrote more than 2,000 articles.
 His valuable experience in his life as a journalist has left valuable lessons for generations of journalists.

 Journalist Tran Trinh Dieu Hang, Deputy Secretary of the Party Committee, Deputy Editor-in-Chief of Lang Son Newspaper and Radio and Television Station, said: In recent times, the Party Committee, Editorial Board of Lang Son Newspaper and Radio and Television Station have directed cadres, party members, and the masses to promote the study and follow of Ho Chi Minh's ideology, morality, and style, especially the study of Uncle Ho's journalism style.
-Uncle Ho's teachings and experiences in journalism activities have become a guideline for the team of journalists at Lang Son Newspaper and Radio and Television Station.
+Uncle Ho's teachings and experiences in journalism have become a guiding principle for the team of journalists at Lang Son Newspaper and Radio and Television Station.
 Studying and following Uncle Ho's journalism style helps the unit perform well the function of providing diverse, timely, and attractive information and propaganda about various areas of social life to the public.

 Mr. Ninh Van Tuyen, Secretary of the Youth Union of Lang Son Newspaper and Radio and Television Station, reporter of the Television Department, shared: I am most impressed by Uncle Ho's teaching that the press cannot be separated from reality, needs to stick close to life, listen to the voice of the people to reflect truthfully and promptly.
 Therefore, for over 10 years, I have regularly gone to the grassroots, contacted the people, and grasped the field to propagate correctly, accurately, and effectively.
-"Going by foot, seeing by eye, listening by ear" helps me collect multi-dimensional information, verify the truth, objectively and truthfully reflect social life, the thoughts and aspirations of the people...
+"Going by foot, seeing by eye, listening by ear" helps me collect multi-dimensional information, verify the truth, and objectively and truthfully reflect social life, the thoughts and aspirations of the people...

 In the context of modern journalism facing many difficulties and challenges, learning and following Uncle Ho's journalism style is even more important.
 It is the guiding principle for journalists to maintain professional ethics, maintain their heart and vision, serve the Fatherland and the People, and spread good values in society.